raviteja-panugundla/pcai-automation/Readme.md

 This repository contains simple automation scripts that help with **firewall connectivity checks** and **DNS validation** for PCAI and Developer systems.

-These scripts are lightweight and can be run directly on customer VMs during pre-checks before deployment.
+These scripts are lightweight and can be run directly on customer worker scs02 node or preferable some other node such as glfs which has access to internet VMs during pre-checks before deployment.

 ---